 When hiring, a lot of focus is often placed on the technical skills and qualifications required for the job; however, if the candidate lacks soft skills they may not be the star employee that the employer is hoping for!

 Though hard skills listed on your resume may land you an interview, it is your soft skills that will shine through during your interview and get you the job.
-Employers want to hire people who know how to conduct themselves professionally, as well as possessing the technical abilities for the job.
+Employers want to hire people who know how to conduct themselves professionally, as well as possess the technical abilities for the job.

-Here are a few of the top soft skills that a candidate should possess to become a great all round employee:
+Here are a few of the top soft skills that a candidate should possess to become a great all-round employee:

 For a business to run smoothly, it is essential that the team communicate well with each other in order to exchange ideas and keep up to speed with everything going on within the company.
-This doesn’t just mean simple exchange of information with colleagues, however; employers want their staff to be capable of thoroughly explaining their thoughts and ideas with detail and conviction.
+This doesn’t just mean a simple exchange of information with colleagues, however; employers want their staff to be capable of thoroughly explaining their thoughts and ideas with detail and conviction.
 They must also be able to communicate confidently and professionally with clients and customers, as they are a representative of the company and poor conduct could reflect badly on the business.

 The ability to get along well with others and work in a team is one of the most valuable attributes that an employee can possess.
 Collaborating with your team can generate creative ideas and get work completed much more efficiently.
 On the other hand, if someone is unwilling to cooperate or compromise when working alongside colleagues, it is likely that conflict could arise, creating a poisonous atmosphere, as well as causing damage to the running of the business.